investBalance/android-balance-app/README.md

 - Picasso for loading images
 - Butterknife from Jake Wharton
 - Phone number input from hbb20
-- drag and drop list view from woxblom
+- drag and drop list view from paul burke